uvic-seng321/course/project/assignment5.md

 * All the must have user stories under features.
 Clearly show any changes that have been made to the feature set or the acceptance criteria since A2 and A4.
 * Organized by features, for each scenario
   * show the associated steps (e.g. using screen shots or code snippets)
 * A traceability matrix that maps each feature, user story to the associated scenarios
 * A detailed report generated using any 3rd party Cucumber reporter plugins in a professional format
-* Read Me to guide the makers on how to run the application.
+* Read Me to guide the markers on how to run the application.
+* Design reflection from the lab of Mar 14.

 # Marking Criteria
 * Demonstration of applying BDD principles and best practices during the development.